themantalope/chart_analyzer/README.md

 # For short mornings with a mildly functioning brain
 ------------

-Use the spreadsheet to do some simple analysis of lab values in the morning.
+Download the spreadsheet and copy/paste to do some simple analysis of lab values in the morning.

 More functionality to come.
-Still a work in progress, so download modify and contribute!
+Still a work in progress, so download, modify and contribute!
 If you have questions with how to use git, just let me know.

 ## Example usage